Gaotrees/caffe-doc/Model-Zoo.md

 In the paper, the models are denoted as configurations `D` and `E`, trained with scale jittering.
 The combination of the two models achieves 7.1% top-5 error on ILSVRC-2012-val, and 7.0% top-5 error on ILSVRC-2012-test.

-#### Note
-The models are currently supported by the `dev` branch, but are not yet compatible with `master`.
-An example of how to use the models can be found in matlab/caffe/matcaffe_demo_vgg_mean_pix.m

 ### Places-CNN model from MIT.
 Places CNN is described in the following [NIPS 2014 paper](http://places.csail.mit.edu/places_NIPS14.pdf):